gomorpheus/morpheus-docs/release_notes/current.rst

 :Automation Execute Schedules: - Improved validation on cron expressions when saving execute schedules to prevent saving invalid schedules. :superscript:`5.4.7`
 :Azure: - Added improvements to Azure Instance cost computations. :superscript:`5.4.7`
          - Fixed an issue that caused the "Assign Public IP DNS" checkbox present in Azure and Azure Stack provisioning not to work properly. :superscript:`5.4.7`
-         - Fixed an issue that could prevent Azure provisioning under specific scenarios if a stored credential set was used to authenticate the Cloud integration. :superscript:`5.4.8`
          - Improvements made to Azure CSP costing to ensure more accurate figures.
 Improved Azure costing calculations including a fix for an issue that could duplicate line items and create incorrectly high cost figures, a fix for an issue related to computing price from cost, and a workaround for issues stemming from costs syncs that take longer than an hour and the token expires :superscript:`5.4.7`
 :BIND DNS: - BIND DNS integrations can now be deleted properly when no longer needed. :superscript:`5.4.7`
             - BIND integrations can now be removed from |morpheus|. :superscript:`5.4.7`